ropensci-archive/opendata/README.md

 -   [psidR](http://cran.rstudio.com/web/packages/psidR/index.html) contains functions to download and format longitudinal datasets from the Panel Study of Income Dynamics (PSID).
 -   [pxweb](http://cran.rstudio.com/web/packages/pxweb/index.html): Generic interface for the PX-Web/PC-Axis API.
 The PX-Web/PC-Axis API is used by organizations such as Statistics Sweden and Statistics Finland to disseminate data.
 The R package can interact with all PX-Web/PC-Axis APIs to fetch information about the data hierarchy, extract metadata and extract and parse statistics to R data.frame format.
 [Source on GitHub](https://github.com/rOpenGov/pxweb).
 -   [WDI](http://cran.rstudio.com/web/packages/WDI/index.html): Search, extract and format data from the World Bank's World Development Indicators.
--   The [<span class="Ohat">Zillow</span>](http://www.Omegahat.org/Zillow/) (not on CRAN) package provides an R interface to the [Zillow](http://www.zillow.com/) Web Service API.
+-   The [Zillow](http://www.Omegahat.org/Zillow/) (not on CRAN) package provides an R interface to the [Zillow](http://www.zillow.com/) Web Service API.
 It allows one to get the Zillow estimate for the price of a particular property specified by street address and ZIP code (or city and state), to find information (e.g. size of property and lot, number of bedrooms and bathrooms, year built.) about a given property, and to get comparable properties.

-### E-commerce

--   [shopifyr](http://cran.rstudio.com/web/packages/shopifyr/index.html): An interface to the API of the E-commerce service Shopify http://docs.shopify.com/api.

 ### Finance

 -   [Datastream2R](https://github.com/CharlesCara/Datastream2R) (not on CRAN): Another package for accessing the Datastream service.
 This package downloads data from the Thomson Reuters DataStream DWEserver, which provides XML access to the Datastream database of economic and financial information.
 -   [fImport](http://cran.rstudio.com/web/packages/fImport/index.html): Environment for teaching "Financial Engineering and Computational Finance"
--   [IBrokers](http://cran.rstudio.com/web/packages/IBrokers/index.html): Provides native R access to Interactive Brokers Trader Workstation API.
+-   [IBrokers](http://cran.rstudio.com/web/packages/IBrokers/index.html): Provides native R access to Interactive Brokers Trader Workstation API. (\$)
 -   [pdfetch](http://cran.rstudio.com/web/packages/pdfetch/index.html): A package for downloading economic and financial time series from public sources.
 -   [quantmod](http://cran.rstudio.com/web/packages/quantmod/index.html): Functions for financial quantitative modelling as well as data acquisition, plotting and other utilities.
 -   [Rbitcoin](http://cran.rstudio.com/web/packages/Rbitcoin/index.html): Ineract with Bitcoin.
 Both public and private API calls.
 Support HTTP over SSL.
 Debug messages of Rbitcoin, debug messages of RCurl, error handling.
 -   [rbitcoinchartsapi](http://cran.rstudio.com/web/packages/rbitcoinchartsapi/index.html): An R package for the [BitCoinCharts.com](http://bitcoincharts.com/) API.
 From their website: "Bitcoincharts provides financial and technical data related to the Bitcoin network and this data can be accessed via a JSON application programming interface (API)."
 -   [Rblpapi](https://github.com/armstrtw/Rblpapi): R client for Bloomberg Finance L.P.
-[Source on GitHub](https://github.com/armstrtw/Rblpapi)
+[Source on GitHub](https://github.com/armstrtw/Rblpapi) (\$)
 -   [RCryptsy](http://cran.rstudio.com/web/packages/RCryptsy/index.html) wraps the API for the [Cryptsy](http://www.cryptsy.com) crypto-currency trading platform.
-[Source on GitHub](https://github.com/ropensci/RCryptsy).
+[Source on GitHub](https://github.com/ropensci/RCryptsy). (\$)
--   [RDatastream](https://github.com/fcocquemas/rdatastream) (not on CRAN): An R interface to the [Thomson Dataworks Enterprise SOAP API](http://dataworks.thomson.com/Dataworks/Enterprise/1.0/) (paid), with some convenience functions for retrieving Datastream data specifically.
+-   [RDatastream](https://github.com/fcocquemas/rdatastream) (not on CRAN): An R interface to the [Thomson Dataworks Enterprise SOAP API](http://dataworks.thomson.com/Dataworks/Enterprise/1.0/), with some convenience functions for retrieving Datastream data specifically. (\$)
 -   [RJSDMX](http://cran.rstudio.com/web/packages/RJSDMX/index.html): Retrieve data and metadata from SDMX compliant data providers.
 [Source on GitHub](https://github.com/amattioc/SDMX/tree/master/RJSDMX).
 -   [TFX](http://cran.rstudio.com/web/packages/TFX/index.html): Connects to TrueFX(tm) for free streaming real-time and historical tick-by-tick market data for dealable interbank foreign exchange rates with millisecond detail.
--   [Thinknum](http://cran.rstudio.com/web/packages/Thinknum/index.html): Interacts with the [Thinknum](http://www.thinknum.com/) API.
+-   [Thinknum](http://cran.rstudio.com/web/packages/Thinknum/index.html): Interacts with the [Thinknum](http://www.thinknum.com/) API. (\$)
 -   [tseries](http://cran.rstudio.com/web/packages/tseries/index.html): Includes the `get.hist.quote` for historical financial data.
 -   [ustyc](http://cran.rstudio.com/web/packages/ustyc/index.html): US Treasury yield curve data retrieval.
 Development version on GitHub [here](https://github.com/mrbcuda/ustyc).